Love your succulents and want to see even more of them? No worries. There’s an easy way to grow succulents indoors.

 Cut each stem with clean secateurs and then remove two-thirds of the leaves from the bottom.

 Once you’ve got your cuttings, you must allow the end of the stem to harden off.
-Gavin suggests leaving them in a cool, semi-shaded spot for a few days.
+Gavin suggests leaving them in a cool, semi-shaded spot like your living room for a few days.
 It’s important that they don’t get wet.

 “There are two reasons to harden off the stem: It will stop diseases entering through the plant tissue, and it will stop the plant from getting too much moisture entering through the open wound,” says Gavin.